jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

    `Product`, `Category`
 2. Then something [`CRUD`](layers.md#crud)-related:
    `Details`, `List`, `Edit` or `Delete`
-3. And end it with:
+3. And it ends with:
    [`ViewModel`](#viewmodels)

 Instead of [`CRUD`](layers.md#crud) actions, you could also use terms like `Overview`, `Selector`, `NotFound`, or `Login`: